 Ocean Acidification Research Center

-Placement of this center in Alaska is critical to the state鈥檚 long-term interests because the region will experience the effects of ocean acidification faster and to a greater degree than in lower latitudes due to colder water temperatures, ocean circulation patterns, and highly productive continental shelves.
-These characteristics act to enhance the transport of carbon dioxide (CO2) from the atmosphere into the ocean, which may accelerate acidification.
+Monitoring OA in Alaska is critical because this region will experience the effects faster and to a greater degree than in lower latitudes due to colder water temperatures, ocean circulation patterns, and highly productive continental shelves.
+These characteristics act to enhance the transport of carbon dioxide from the atmosphere into the ocean, which may accelerate acidification.
+We partner with other groups monitoring OA through the Alaska Ocean Acidification Network () and the Global Ocean Acidification Observing Network ().

 Links